gilbertosanchezcu/Pathfinding-Visualizer/README.md

 ### Added Feautures

-There is a new Notepad feature where users can enter a username and make a note (write anything they'd like).
+The Notepad feature allows users to create posts by entering a username and adding a message Once the user clicks on "post" the user post (username and message) will be displayed in the "Notepad" section of the website and will be stored in a database.

-The user information that gets posted to the Notepad will be stored in a database.
-The database is currently being built.
+REST API can be found at https://github.com/gilbertosanchezcu/Notepad-API